 As a court’s verdict, BB&J agreed to pay a total of $1.2 million to resolve a lawsuit violating the False Claims Act and Stark Law.
 As a part of the settlement, the court awarded Seddon approximately $200,000.

-In cases of Medicare Fraud, where can I ask legal assistance?
+Where can I ask legal assistance?

 Khouri Law counsels are intellectually equipped, highly competent, and quality-driven attorneys in litigating healthcare fraud cases.